Generally, when you install a graphics card on your PC, the HDMI port on the motherboard gets disabled.

 1. The BIOS does not Have the Option to Enable the Motherboard HDMI

-Some BIOS versions are very basic and do not provide comprehensive control over your system hardware.
+Some BIOS versions are fundamental and do not provide comprehensive control over your system hardware.

-For instance, the following BIOS is a very basic BIOS with very limited hardware control:
+For instance, the following BIOS is a very basic BIOS with minimal hardware control:

 2. You are Missing the Driver for Your Integrated Graphics Card

-If your BIOS does have the option to enable the motherboard video ports alongside the dedicated GPU’s HDMI ports, but if the issues persist, then the problem could lie with the drivers.
+If your BIOS can enable the motherboard video ports alongside the dedicated GPU’s HDMI ports, but if the issues persist, the problem could lie with the drivers.

-Basically, you need to check in the Device Manager if the integrated GPU shows in there.
+You must check the Device Manager to see if the integrated GPU exists.

 If the integrated GPU is missing or has an error (often a yellow caution sign next to it), that could indicate an issue with the drivers.